iranroman/musicinformationretrieval.com/README.md

 2. Submit changes to source code or documentation.
 [Fork this repo](https://help.github.com/articles/fork-a-repo), make edits, then [submit a pull request](https://help.github.com/articles/using-pull-requests).

 This repo is statically hosted using [GitHub Pages](https://pages.github.com/).
-Any changes to HTML files in the `gh-pages` branch will be seen on [`musicinformationretrieval.com`](http://musicinformationretrieval.com).
+Any changes to HTML files in the `gh-pages` branch will be seen on [musicinformationretrieval.com](http://musicinformationretrieval.com).

+To edit musicinformationretrieval.com:

+1. Edit a notebook, e.g.:

+        $ ipython notebook kmeans.ipynb

+2. Convert notebook to HTML:

+        $ ipython nbconvert --to html kmeans.ipynb

+3. Commit the notebook and the HTML:

+        $ git commit kmeans.ipynb kmeans.html
+        $ git push

 Appendix